quixio/quix-streams/docs/connectors/sinks/influxdb3-sink.md

 - `time_key` - a key to be used as "time" when writing to InfluxDB.
-By default, the record timestamp will be used with "ms" time precision.
+By default, the record timestamp will be used with millisecond time precision.
 When using a custom key, you may need to adjust the `time_precision` setting to match.

 - `time_precision` - a time precision to use when writing to InfluxDB.